Easy vegan pumpkin soup – yet another healthy creamy soup recipe that uses no cream and so easy to make.

 - Aids weight loss – A bowl of this pumpkin soup with some wholemeal bread for dunking can keep you satiated for long, so this is a must-have soup recipe when you’re trying to lose weight.

-What you’ll need for the Easy Pumpkin Soup
+What you’ll need for the easy vegan Pumpkin Soup

 Pumpkin (Japanese pumpkin has been used here, but any pumpkin is good enough), onions, garlic, carrot, yellow bell pepper, cumin powder and some roasted pumpkin seeds and homemade wholemeal croutons for garnishing.